-Corneal collagen cross-linking (CXL) is the only procedure that can strengthen the cornea to slow or stop the progression of keratoconus, protecting vision and delaying or potentially eliminating the need for a corneal transplant.
+Corneal collagen cross-linking is the only procedure that can strengthen the cornea to slow or stop the progression of keratoconus, protecting vision and delaying or potentially eliminating the need for a corneal transplant.
 This minimally invasive treatment increases the cornea’s collagen connections (cross- links), thus helping the cornea retain its firmness and shape.
-CXL has also been successful in treating patients with corneal ectasia, a steepening of the cornea that may occur as a complication of previous laser refractive surgery.
+Corneal cross-linking has also been successful in treating patients with corneal ectasia, a steepening of the cornea that may occur as a complication of previous laser refractive surgery.

 A corneal transplant, also known as a corneal graft or a penetrating keratoplasty, involves the removal of the central portion (called a button) of the diseased cornea and replacing it with a matched donor button of cornea.
 Corneal grafts are performed on patients with damaged or scarred corneas that prevent acceptable vision.
 This may be due to corneal scarring from disease or trauma.

 A common indication for keratoplasty is keratoconus.
 The eye-care practitioner must decide when to recommend keratoplasty for the keratoconic patient.
 This is often not a simple, straight-forward decision.
 Keratoplasty for keratoconus is highly successful; however, there is a long recovery period and a risk of severe ocular complications.
 A number of factors must be considered in deciding when to do a keratoplasty.
 One of the most important is the patient’s functional vision.
 If the best acuity with their contact lenses prevents them from doing their job or carrying out their normal activities, a transplant must be considered.
 The actual measured visual acuity may be quite different for different patients.
 One patient may find that he/she can not do their job with 20/30 acuity while another patient may be very satisfied with 20/60 acuity.